vals-productions/sqlighter/README.md

 The location of the initial database file in the project and on the device (emulator or real device) should be different.
 Among other things this will prevent database from being overwritten during sequential application upgrades by the content of the initial database file.
+Let's call database location at the device as target location.

-So, there's a task of copying the file from the project into designated device's location.
+So, there's the task of copying the initial database file from the project into designated device's target location.
 This task should be done once since otherwise you'll keep overwriting user data in the real application.

-Whenever the user starts your application the very first time, the database file should be copied from its project location into designated device's location.
+Whenever the user starts your application the very first time, the database file should be copied from its project location into designated device's target location.

 This, also, should be done before you start using the database.
 Basically #copyDbOnce takes the complexity of various checks out of your hands.